Rifts in Rafts: Introduction

-We note that this situation bears a resemblance to cosmic expansion.
-Our experiment, which measures the cluster formation in the two-dimensional raft as a function of pulling speed, is similar to the structure formation in three dimensions but on a \textit{much} smaller scale and with overdamped rather than underdamped dynamics.
+In our experiment, the affine expansion of the liquid surface on which the particles float can be thought of as an expanding metric for the particle positions.
+In contrast to the short-range repulsion between granular matter, particles in floating rafts also have a longer-range attraction due to lateral capillary forces.
+These vary inversely with the particle separation asymptotically~\cite{paunov1993lateral, vella2005cheerios, PhysRevE.83.051403}, which has the same form as two-dimensional gravitational attraction~\cite{18717320050101}.
+We therefore note that this situation bears a resemblance to structure formation during cosmological expansion of the universe~\cite{doi:10.1146/annurev-astro-081811-125502}.
+Our experiment, which measures the cluster formation in the two-dimensional raft as a function of uniaxial pulling speed, is similar to structure formation in three dimensions but with overdamped rather than underdamped dynamics and on obviously much smaller scales.